From Archives to Modern Lives: Frontiers of Trade and Technology

 Surprisingly for some, London is, and almost always has been, a science city.
 From the Gresham College days of the Tudor ‘New Learning’, Francis Bacon, the foundation of the Royal Society and on to the Industrial Revolution, genetics and even ‘fintech’, London has been at least as much about science & technology as it has been about trade & finance.

-The main event, from 15:00 to 17:30, will consist of fully-illustrated presentations by six distinguished speakers, each at the very top of his or her own area of expertise.
-They will be referencing key objects of lasting scientific importance from King’s College London Archives (see below).
-Some of the speakers:
+The World Traders had a wonderful day indeed.
+Our main event, from 15:00 to 17:30, consisted of fully-illustrated presentations by six distinguished speakers, each at the very top of his or her own area of expertise.
+They referenced key objects of lasting scientific importance from King’s College London.

 15:00 for 15:15 Reception, 1st Floor, Bush House, 101 (Auditorium)